-has for 40 years been a pioneer of performance as an art form, pushing her own body and mind to astonishing extremes.
-On 23 September 2014, Bev Sage and Huw Spanner settled down with her at the Chiltern Firehouse in London.
+had for 40 years been a pioneer of performance art, pushing her body and mind to quite astonishing extremes, when Bev Sage and Huw Spanner got into bed with her at the Chiltern Firehouse in London on 23 September 2014.

 The interview was conducted in an atmosphere of hilarity, very different from our first, brief conversation with her at the Serpentine a few weeks earlier, when she had been nervous and intense.